salimandre/PcaNet/README.md

 ## Our results

 We used a 2 layers PcaNet with respectively 10 and 4 filters per layers. filters are of shape (4,4).
 We encode outputs into 12 blocks for which we computed histograms.
 We use a sparsity parameter of 0.5.
 We got 1920 features and trained an SVM with these features.
-We could achieve 97% accuracy on LFW dataset, while baseline with raw images as features obtained 85%.
+We could achieve 97% accuracy on LFW dataset, while baseline with raw images as features (1850 dims) obtained 85%.

 <p align="center">
   <img src="img/performance.png" width="35%">
 </p>

 We could also apply to these features a last dimensionality reduction step (PCA) to obtain less features.
-With 150 features we were able to achieve 89% accuracy which proved to be above the result obtained with eigen faces technique that is 85%.
+With 150 features we were able to achieve 89% accuracy which proved to be above the result obtained with eigenfaces technique that is 86%.